cloudcheflabs/chango-private-docs/docs/user-guide/load-files.md

 You may load files like `CSV`, `JSON`, `Parquet` and `ORC` in S3 compatible object storages to iceberg tables in Chango using SQL, for which Chango provides `Chango SQL Procedure`.

+`Chango Spark Thrift Server` to which hive clients like superset can connect through JDBC/Thrift and `Chango Spark SQL Runner` which exposes REST API can be used to run `Chango SQL Procedure`.

 ## Load Files to Iceberg Tables using Import Procedure

 With `import` procedure, you may load files to iceberg tables in Chango.